Package insert / prescribing information

 Propafenone Extended Release Capsule Dosage and Administration

 The dose of propafenone hydrochloride extended-release capsules must be individually titrated on the basis of response and tolerance.
-Initiate therapy with propafenone hydrochloride extended-release capsules 225 mg given every 12 hours.
-Dosage may be increased at a minimum of 5-day interval to 325 mg given every 12 hours.
+Initiate therapy with propafenone hydrochloride extended-release capsules, USP 225 mg given every 12 hours.
+Dosage may be increased at a minimum of 5-day intervals to 325 mg given every 12 hours.
 If additional therapeutic effect is needed, the dose of propafenone hydrochloride extended-release capsules may be increased to 425 mg given every 12 hours.

 In patients with hepatic impairment or those with significant widening of the QRS complex or second- or third-degree AV block, consider reducing the dose.

-The combination of CYP3A4 inhibition and either CYP2D6 deficiency or CYP2D6 inhibition with the simultaneous administration of propafenone may significantly increase the concentration of propafenone and thereby increase the risk of proarrhythmia and other adverse events.
-Therefore, avoid simultaneous use of propafenone hydrochloride extended-release capsules with both a CYP2D6 inhibitor and a CYP3A4 inhibitor [see Warnings and Precautions (5.4) and Drug Interactions (7.1)].
+The combination of cytochrome P450 3A4 (CYP3A4) inhibition and either cytochrome P450 2D6 (CYP2D6) deficiency or CYP2D6 inhibition with the simultaneous administration of propafenone may significantly increase the concentration of propafenone and thereby increase the risk of proarrhythmia and other adverse events.
+Therefore, avoid simultaneous use of propafenone hydrochloride extended-release capsules, USP with both a CYP2D6 inhibitor and a CYP3A4 inhibitor [see Warnings and Precautions (5.4), Drug Interactions (7.1)].

 Dosage Forms and Strengths

 The 325 mg capsule is a orange opaque cap and a white opaque body, imprinted with "par/210" on the cap and "par/210" on the body.